Emergency Preparedness: Climate Ready Uptown Plan

-Because the climate crises is impacting communities of color is disproportionately impacting communities of color, our Climate Justice Working Group has partnered with East Harlem COAD and Harlem Emergency Network to develop a community-driven emergency preparedness plan for Northern Manhattan.
-You can download the plan here (PDF), and learn more about why this is a climate justice issue and how we developed the plan below.
+Because the climate crisis is disproportionately impacting communities of color, our Climate Justice Working Group partnered with East Harlem COAD and Harlem Emergency Network to develop a community-driven emergency preparedness plan for Northern Manhattan.
+You can download the plan in English (PDF) and Spanish (PDF), and learn more about why this is a climate justice issue and how we developed the plan below.
+You can also download our recommendations for an emergency kit in English (PDF) and Spanish (PDF).

 Because of climate change, New York City summers are getting hotter and the heat is lasting longer.
 50 percent of the heat-related deaths in New York City are Black/African American people, even though they make up only 25% percent of the city’s population.
 New York City may see an average temperature increase of 5.7°F, including a doubling of days above 90°F, by the 2050s according to the New York City Panel on Climate Change (NPCC).
 Parts of Northern Manhattan are particularly affected by this increase.
 This is not just because of the temperature increase, but because a high percentage of Northern Manhattan residents are low income, and at least a third live in homes with maintenance deficiencies or in poorly weatherized old homes, with issues such as leaks, cracks, or holes.
 These factors make it more difficult to avoid the heat and properly cool the home, and make it more difficult to access help and prepare for extreme heat.
 Individuals without social connections, older adults, and people with disabilities or chronic illnesses are more likely to spend a lot of time at home in the heat and are more susceptible to illness or death during a heatwave.